dcefram/blog/content/posts/use-mongodb-aggregates-not-views.md

 ## Conclusion

-Although this resulted in a definite performance boost, the caveat is that we now have a duplicate aggregate where we need to remember to update both the view and the API's aggregate whenever we decide to change the steps of the aggregate.
+Although this resulted in a definite performance boost, the caveat is that we now have a duplicate aggregate where we need to remember to update both the view and the API's aggregate whenever we decide to change the steps of the aggregate, in case we want to still maintain the view for backroom activities.

 But this is a small price to pay for the 100x performance improvement, which can easily change into a larger delta once more users add more data to the database.